 We don’t know why bad things happen, why we have to lose our loved ones…but we know He exists.
 And, we know He loves us so much He sent Jesus to die for us.
 And, we know He grieved His own loss…and this can help us grieve our own losses.

-Start breaking free of old habits
+Start releasing some of your old habits

 If you and your soulmate cooked dinner together every night or texted throughout the day, find ways to change your routine.
 You and he had traditions, rituals, ways of living that shaped your daily life — that’s part of living with the love of your life!
 But now that he’s gone, it’s time to reshape your routine.